Are you ready for marriage?

 You and your partner are prepared to make sacrifices for each other and for the relationship, surrendering recreational hobbies, personal preferences and career opportunities if necessary.

 All good things have a cost and it’s simply not possible to have it all.
-To establish a life-long marriage, both spouses need to be willing to prioritise the relationship and their emerging family over their own interests.
+To establish a life-long marriage, both partners need to be willing to prioritise the relationship and their emerging family over their own interests.

 This doesn’t mean that you have to surrender all your cherished dreams; marriage is not a prison or an institution of deprivation.
 Marriage is an opportunity to participate in an incredible dream – the dream of a life-long love affair that leaves a legacy that endures for generations.